KozmikHluk/svntogit/ReadMe.md

 ----------------------------------------------------------------------------------------------------------------------

-Note: This will add the scan_it.json file, LFS .gitattributes and a gitignore file to get you started.
+Note: This will add the LFS .gitattributes and a gitignore file to get you started.